opencog/atomspace/opencog/atoms/proto/README.md

 Atoms as forming a graph; in all cases, these graphs are held in the AtomSpace.

-Thus the AtomSpace can be viewed as a "database of databsases".
+Thus the AtomSpace can be viewed as a "database of databases".
 The AtomSpace has a powerful query mechanism (the pattern matcher), whereas Values can only be found by knowing which Atom they are in, and which Key they are filed under.
 This two-level structure hopefully provides